hacks-guide/Guide-WiiU/recover-ios.md

 1. Delete the corresponding folder of the IOS you want to recover
 1. Navigate to `/slccmpt01/ticket/00000001`
 1. Delete the corresponding `.tik` file of the IOS you want to recover
-1. Double click the previously downloaded `.py` file
+1. Launch the previously downloaded `overwrite-wiiu-titlehash.exe` file
 1. Type in your Wii U's IP address and press Enter
 1. Wait for it to finish what it's doing
  - If an `err.log` file has been generated, please visit us in **#wiiu-assistance** on [Nintendo Homebrew Discord](https://discord.gg/C29hYvh)